bgadkane27/Baburao-Portfolio/README.md

 ## <a name="introduction">📌 Introduction</a>

-Hello 👋 — I'm Baburao Adkane**, a skilled QA Engineer who designs test strategies
+Hello 👋 — I'm Baburao Adkane, a skilled QA Engineer who designs test strategies
             that deliver bug-free, reliable and scalable systems.

 ## <a name="skills">🛠️ Skills  </a>